 Active listeners are generally great problem solvers.
-They are able to listen to those around them to gather the information needed to solve the problem at hand.
+They can listen to those around them to gather the information needed to solve the problem at hand.
 They recognize the importance of valuing others’ opinions and experiences to help understand why the problem occurred and the best course of action to remedy it.

 2. Analytical thinking skills

-Analytical thinkers are able to identify the logical reasons why a problem occurred, what the long-term effects of the issue could be, and identify how effective different solutions might be in order to select the most practical one.
+Analytical thinkers can identify the logical reasons why a problem occurred, what the long-term effects of the issue could be, and identify how effective different solutions might be to select the most practical one.

 3. Creative thinking skills

-Creative thinkers are able to balance their analytical skills with creative solutions.
+Creative thinkers can balance their analytical skills with creative solutions.
 Creative thinking skills allow individuals to uncover innovative and progressive solutions to problems.
-They’re able to provide new perspectives, and provide imaginative and experimental solutions to all kinds of problems.
+They’re able to provide new perspectives and provide imaginative and experimental solutions to all kinds of problems.

 4. Communication skills